Open-Systems-Pharmacology/Qualification-DDI-CYP3A4/Qualification/Input/Content/Qualification_DDI_CYP3A4_network_description.md

-A detailed description of the performed workflow in terms of DDI network modeling has been previously published [[1](#reference)].

 **Figure 1** shows the prespecified and developed DDI modeling network of interacting perpetrator and victim drugs for the OSP suite qualification of predicting CYP3A4-mediated DDI.